Yahya Jammeh: Mediation and peacekeeping role

 Shortly after the outbreak of the Guinea-Bissau Civil War in June 1998, Jammeh sought a peaceful resolution to the conflict.
-He personally canvassed regional opinion on the war in Cape Verde, Mauritania, Guinea and Senegal, and sent Momodou Lamin Sedat Jobe, his foreign minister, to meet with rebel leader Ansumane Mané to fruitlessly attempt to arrange peace talks in Banjul.
+He personally canvassed regional opinion on the war in Cape Verde, Mauritania, Guinea and Senegal.
+He also sent Momodou Lamin Sedat Jobe, his foreign minister, to meet with rebel leader Ansumane Mané to attempt to arrange peace talks in Banjul, though these efforts were fruitless.

-According to The Daily Observer, on 10 December 2012, Jammeh secured the release of Senegalese soldiers who had been held as hostages by rebels in Senegal.
-He sent a delegation to meet with Senegalese President Macky Sall in early December 2012.
-The delegation's goal was to discuss a resolution to the ongoing civil unrest in Senegal's southern region of Cassamance.
-Members of the delegation included the Minister of Presidential Affairs, the US Ambassador to the Gambia, and members from the Red Cross and Red Crescent.
+According to The Daily Observer, on 10 December 2012, Jammeh secured the release of Senegalese soldiers who had been held as hostages by rebels.
+He sent a delegation to meet with Senegalese president Macky Sall in early December 2012.
+The delegation's goal was to discuss a resolution to the ongoing civil unrest in Senegal's southern region of Casamance.
+Members of the delegation included the Minister of Presidential Affairs, the US ambassador to the Gambia, and members from the Red Cross and Red Crescent.

 The Jammeh Foundation for Peace (JFP) was created by Jammeh to help eradicate poverty among Gambians, improve agricultural production, and sponsor educational opportunities for needy students.
 The foundation has a hospital that is sponsored by the president and provides medical services to the general public.

-Donations in 2012 included $2,563,138 to the National Youths Conference and Festival (NAYCONF), and "two truckloads of turkey" to the Gambia Christian Council for delivery to the Christian community.
-Jammeh also bankrolled the university of education for less privileged Gambians and non-Gambians alike both home and abroad.
+Donations in 2012 included $2,563,138 to the National Youths Conference and Festival, and "two truckloads of turkey" to the Gambia Christian Council for delivery to the Christian community.
+Jammeh also bankrolled university education for the less privileged both in the Gambia and abroad.

-China and Taiwan
+Taiwan

-Taiwan was formerly the "financial lifeline" for the regime, as part of its campaign for international support at the United Nations.
-However, Jammeh cut ties with Taiwan during his presidency, despite then President Ma Ying-jeou having visited The Gambia.
+Taiwan was once the "financial lifeline" for Jammeh's regime, providing financial support as part of its campaign for international recognition at the United Nations.
+Taiwanese president Ma Ying-jeou visited the Gambia during Jammeh's presidency.
+However, Jammeh later cut ties with Taiwan.

+Economic policy

+During his leadership over the Republic of The Gambia, he advocated for a liberal market economy.

 Human rights abuses

 2000 shooting of students

-On 10 and 11 April 2000, the government was accused of the killing of 14 students and a journalist during a student demonstration to protest the death of a student in The Gambia.
+On 10 and 11 April 2000, the government was accused of the killing of 14 students and a journalist during a student demonstration to protest the death of a student in the Gambia.
 Jammeh was accused of ordering the shooting of the students, but the government denied the allegations.
 A government commission of inquiry reportedly concluded that the Police Intervention Unit (PIU) officers were "largely responsible" for many of the deaths and other injuries.
 The commission also said that five soldiers of the 2nd Infantry Battalion were responsible for the deaths of two students at Brikama.
 The government stated that the report implicated several PIU officers in the students' deaths and injuries, but those responsible were not prosecuted.